ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparent Statements {#Receipt}

+The Client (which is not necessarily the Issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statement by adding the Receipt to the Unprotected Header of the Signed Statement.
 Client applications MAY register Signed Statements on behalf of one or more Issuers.
 Client applications MAY request Receipts regardless of the identity of the Issuer of the associated Signed Statement.